algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

   - Send messages.
   - Retrieve messages.

+##### ➭ <ins>Data structurations:</ins>
+// TODO: Add more details about how the data will be structured in the database.

 ##### ➭ <ins>Ways to interact:</ins>

+// TODO: Add more details about how the application will interact with the database.

 #### D. Future Improvements of the Database
 The project is currently a proof of concept for a company, which is why we are using Firebase as a prototype database.
 In the future, the company will be free to use any other database with any other API to meet the evolving requirements of the application.